tap349/tap349.github.io/_posts/2017-06-01-react-redux.md

   so that Redux details are not leaked into component (component shouldn't use Redux store directly!).

-  `connects` function takes 2 arguments (well, actually more - see docs):
+  `connect()` takes 2 arguments (well, actually more - see docs):

   - `mapStateToProps` function

     function is given Redux store as an argument - return a plain object that will be merged into component's props.

     also component will subscribe to Redux store updates: any time store is updated, `mapStateToProps` will be called.

+    if `mapStateToProps` is passed the 2nd argument `ownProps` it will be called when store is updated OR when `ownProps` differ (since new props may affect return value of `mapStateToProps`).

   - `mapDispatchToProps` function